IRC subculture: Communication on IRC

 Because IRC is a text-based communication medium, the obvious limitation of this metaphor is that the participants of a conversation on IRC do not actually see or hear each other, so alternative ways must be employed to convey the information that would otherwise be gained from facial expressions, tones of voice, and other audio-visual clues.
 It is common practice among IRC users to use emoticons, pseudo-XML tags (for example ...) or actions (such as *smile* or *grin*) to achieve this.
 Other notations common to text only media are common on IRC, such as using asterisks around *words or phrases to be emphasized*, /using slashes around words or phrases/ to simulate italics, and imparting PARTICULAR EMPHASIS to something by writing it in all capitals.
 Some clients also respond to "percent notations," such as pairs of %B around bold text, %I surrounding italicized text, or %C to change the text color.

+Due to the lack of newlines on IRC, some users will use email style quoting, but with an extra character to denote the end of the quote and the beginning of their message.

 Orthographical and grammatical mistakes are generally not frowned upon as much on IRC as they are in other kinds of Internet forums, given the informal and temporary nature of them.
 If the conversation is going at a decent speed, it may not be practical to correct every typo.
 It is similar to many instant messaging networks.